OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

  #.
 If it is required from you to write a function that returns a value (e.g. the number of nodes in a binary tree),
     you have to make sure that the function actually "returns".
 One of the common mistakes is just doing  the recursive call without writing the word "return" before it.
- #.
-Doing unneeded visits to the nodes that can be avoided.
-That more likely
-    to happen in the problems that requires traversing a binary search tree and you forget to make use of the binary search tree properties which keeps the numbers less than the root in the left sub-tree and the numbers larger than the root on the right sub-tree.
-So one of the common mistakes is searching for the minimum  value in a binary search tree in the right sub-trees or searching for the maximum value of a binary search tree in the left sub-tree.

 One of the most common mistakes when writing a program that traverses a binary tree is forgetting to check if the root is null or not.